felipeaguirre66/PoliticsNLP/README.md

 4. Sentiment Analysis
 5. Predicting Models: predict which opinion is the most semantically similar to the selected one, etc.

-All analysis were made using both shallow Machine Learning (LSA and LDA) and Deep Learning (BERT) algorithms.
+All analysis were made using both shallow Machine Learning (LSA, LDA, TF-IDF) and Deep Learning (BERT) algorithms.